WestCoastInformatics/wci-automap-in-5-minutes/doc/code-generator/BUILDME.md

    corresponding examples folder.
     1. See [next steps](#tasks-to-regenerate-code--next-steps) for details

+## How to Build Client jar

+If you don't need the generated source but only a jar file to use in your project, then follow these steps:

+1. Open your terminal and cd to the project directory. e.g. `automap-in-5-minutes/doc/code-generator`
+2. Execute `./gradlew makeGeneratedJavaSdkJar`
+3. The generated jar will be in the `build/libs` folder
+4. The jar file can be used in your project as a dependency either by copying it to your project or by adding it to your build tool's dependencies.

 **[Back to top](#top)**

 ## Tasks to Regenerate Code & Next Steps...